-The black sauce varieties that you commonly see in sushi restaurants today have been inspired by the Western California-style rolls as the traditional sushi dish in Japan did not have so many varieties back in the 15th century.
+The black sauce varieties that you commonly see in sushi restaurants today are inspired by the Western California-style rolls.
+The traditional sushi dishes in Japan did not have so many varieties back in the 15th century.

-Before modern times, the brownish-black soy sauce was only served as a dipping sauce for sushi rolls, but today there are at least a dozen different kinds of sushi sauces that you can find in many sushi restaurants.
+Before modern times, the brownish-black soy sauce was only served as a dipping sauce for sushi rolls.
+But these days, there are at least a dozen different kinds of sushi sauces.
+You can try sauces at your favorite sushi restaurants.
+As well, you can buy a variety of Sushi sauces at Asian grocery stores or online.

-Do know that each and every sushi dish served at your table has already been glazed with the right amount of soy sauce on the fish part of nigiri or on the toppings or fillings by the chef, which gives the sushi a balanced flavor.
+Do know that each and every sushi dish served at your table has already been glazed with the right amount of soy sauce?
+The chef places the sauce on the fish part of nigiri or on the toppings or fillings.
+This gives the sushi a balanced flavor.

-According to sushi etiquette, each sushi roll is considered to have a perfect balance of flavors created by the sushi chef and if you’ll add any more sushi sauce, it will ruin that balance, therefore, you should avoid doing this.
+According to sushi etiquette, each sushi roll is has a perfect balance of flavors.
+The sushi chefs work hard to enhance the natural flavors of each ingredient.
+Since the chef makes the food flavorful it’s not necessary to load up on too much sauce.
+If you’ll add any more sushi sauce, it ruins that balance, therefore, you should avoid doing this.
+Some sushi chefs marinate or grill the ingredients with soy sauce to enhance flavor.

-The chef may use teriyaki sauce, tamari sauce or plain dark soy-sauce to drizzle over the sushi toppings to enhance the aesthetic features of the sushi dish more than to make it taste great.
+The chef may use teriyaki sauce, tamari sauce, or plain dark soy-sauce to drizzle over the sushi toppings.
+This enhances the aesthetic features of the sushi dish more than to make it taste great.

 As the sushi evolves with more fusion recipes and contemporary ideas, you can find chefs using their own custom or secret soy-sauce recipe to differentiate from others.

 In modern sushi cooking art, you will find that chefs have become accustomed to preparing sushi with one or more complementary sauces on their sushi rolls.